Tip

 Rule

-STATE: unstable
+STATE: stable

 TESTS: Playbook